How To Save Money - Top Saving Tips

 20. Use promo codes online or collect coupons Believe it or not, but some of the wealthiest people in the world collect coupons.
 And with good reason — you stand to save a lot.
 The modern version of coupon collecting is searching for promo codes online when you shop, so get Googling or use a handy little Chrome extension like this one and start saving while you shop.

-21. Compare fuel prices (if you have a car) Shop around to save money on gas as the price varies from place to place.
+21. Compare gas prices (if you have a car) Shop around to save money on gas as the price varies from place to place.
 A recent study on gas prices found that it’s better to buy gas mid-week rather than at the weekend because it’s cheaper.
 Look out for gas station rewards cards as many have loyalty programs that can save you money over the long run.
 When buying a new car, make sure it’s fuel-efficient.
 Even if the car is more expensive than other inefficient models you could end up saving more in the long run.
-It can also pay to shop around for the cheapest car insurance rather than accept the quote your current insurance company provides each year.

 Now that we’ve gone through some tactics to help you save, let’s drill down on a few quick and easy ways to save money.